GasStationManager/GasStationManager.github.io/_posts/2024-12-03-memoization1.markdown

 - This is Part 1 of a series of posts, both exploring proof techniques in Lean and LLMs' ability to learn these technqieus.
 Upcoming topics include: proving performance guarantees for memoization.
 Bottom-up dynamic programming.
 And perhaps other algorithmic techniques like divide-and-conquer.
+- In the context of our [overall program](https://gasstationmanager.github.io/ai/2024/11/04/a-proposal.html), this effort is an initial exploration of ideas I mentioned in Project 1 part 3.
+In my opinion, programming with dependent types is a suitable style for LLMs to adopt; not just because of nice examples in this post where a simple, pretty proof falls out, but also because when we are coding, we are often implicitly doing a proof sketch.
+This style just makes the proof sketch explicit and rigorous.